 Careers and Internships

-The Lupus Foundation of America is the only national force devoted to solving the mystery of lupus, one of the world’s cruelest, most unpredictable, and devastating diseases, while giving caring support to those who suffer from its brutal impact.
+The Lupus Foundation of America is the national force devoted to solving the mystery of lupus, one of the world’s cruelest, most unpredictable, and devastating diseases, while giving caring support to those who suffer from its brutal impact.
 The mission of the Foundation is to improve the quality of life for all people affected by lupus through programs of research, education and advocacy.
 The Foundation's national office is located in Washington, DC with regional offices in New York and Seattle and a national network of chapters, branches, support groups, local representatives, and activists across the nation.

 The Lupus Foundation of America, Inc. provides equal opportunities in employment to all persons, including handicapped applicants and employees.
 Our policy prohibits discrimination because of race, color, religion, national origin, sex, physical or mental handicap, or age.
 Furthermore, it shall be the policy of the Lupus Foundation of America, Inc. to make reasonable accommodations for the physical handicaps of applicants and employees throughout the personnel process.